LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 There are calls for his resignation, but there is no sign yet that he will `com.ply` ...his constant desire to `innovate` and experiment.
 The `apportionment` of government budget is very complicated.

+## 2022/08/31

+He eventually rose to the `rank` of captain.
+Everything had been stitched by Molly's `nimble` fingers.
+It was George who first `proposed` that we dry clothes in that locker.
+Jenny's writing a film `script`.
+...a great `deal` of money.
+...traditional French cuisine.
+I packed and said goodbye to Charlie.
+`Exprosure` to lead is known to damage the brains of young children.
+...a pudding `basin`.
+He was not interested in a `romantic` relationship with Ingrid.
+They'll spend some time `floating` boats in the creek.
+...the snipers and artillerymen in the `surrounding` hills.
+His picture was `superimposed` on a muscular body.
+The signals are sent by `satelltie` link.
+Peel away the `sticky` paper.
+...the Persident's Council, which `ensure` the supermacy of the National Party.
+The `observatory` is mostly located on a mountaintop.
+He gave a great performance, but he was very `humble`.
+...people with `inherited` wealth.
+The show is very amusing and the `cast` are very good.
+He peered at the `label` on the bottle.
+...bottles of hair `dye`.
+...an international agreement aimed at halting the `destrutction` of the ozone layer.
+His threats become more `intense`, agitated and frequent.
+People can feel the `vibration` hundreds of miles from the centre of the earthquake.
+They watched the dodgem cars bang and `bounce`.
+The country's economic problems are largely `due` to the weakness of the recovery.
+We now have a Europe without `internal` borders.
+U.K. companies face a `stark` choice if they want to stay competitive.
+Silk was used with wool for `contrast`.